Aditya9056/smush-repo/readme.txt

 	<li>Use of WPMU DEV's fast and reliable Smush API service.</li>
 	<li>View advanced compression stats per-attachment and library totals.</li>
 </ul>
-Discover for yourself why WP Smush is the most popular free image optimization plugin with almost two million downloads.
+Discover for yourself why WP Smush is the most popular free image optimization plugin with more than two million downloads.

 == Screenshots ==